sweattep/ancient_quotes/README.md

 >You are proud, when you ought to feel bad enough to chase away anyone who acts like this.

+>competition in increase of wealth and children - like the example of a rain whose [resulting] plant growth pleases the tillers; then it dries and you see it turned yellow;

 >will prayers and holy offerings take away thy wickedness from thee

 >And from [part of] the night, pray